max1220/SCPxp/README.md

 This project is not intended to be hosted publicly.
-Please assume that everyone who has access to an instance already has root access ;) You should add external authentication(e.g. via an authenticating reverse proxy) if you wan to make this externall accesible(this provides no authentication itself).
+Please assume that everyone who has access to an instance already has root access ;) You should add external authentication(e.g. via an authenticating reverse proxy) if you wan to make this externally accessible(this provides no authentication itself).

 ## Installation

-The installation is fairly straigh-forward.
+The installation is fairly straight-forward.
-The only requirements for the web interface are web server with CGI support, and bash plus some basic shell utillites.
+The only requirements for the web interface are web server with CGI support, and bash plus some basic shell utillities.

 ```
 # install dependencies
-sudo apt install busybox tmux tree xvfb ffmpeg jq sed xwininfo xdotool matchbox-window-manager
+sudo apt install \
+	busybox \ # for: http server
+	tree \ # for: file manager
+	jq \ # for: generic
+	sed \ # for: generic
+	tmux \ # for: terminal emulator
+	xvfb \ # for: x11 streamer
+	ffmpeg \ # for: x11 streamer
+	xwininfo \# for: x11 streamer
+	xdotool \# for: x11 streamer
+	matchbox-window-manager \ # for: x11 streamer
+	python3-markdown-it # for: file manager, text editor

 # clone the repo
 git clone https://github.com/max1220/lxc-scripts -b devember